nalmeidafaxiolo/FinalProject/README.md

 ### Build

-Describe how the C program should be compiled (using gcc or mex).
-The executable or shared object file can be placed in the "bin/" directory.

 The snow energy balance model is implemented in C [snow_energy_balance.c](src/snow_energy_balance.c).
 To compile it, use the GNU Compiler Collection (gcc) from the root of the project (`Project-CMT`):

 ```bash